kashifag/tree-growth-across-biomes/README.md

 ├── requirements.txt        # dependencies
 ├── data/trees_biomes.csv   # simulated dataset
 └── README.md               # you are here

-Inspiration
-Adapted from Matthew Kay’s “Hierarchical Models Explained” Re-imagined in Python for ecological and bioinformatics education.

-Author
-Kashifa Ghazal — MSc Bioinformatics, University of Bristol

 Quick Summary
 This project visualizes how data-sharing between groups (partial pooling) stabilizes models in biology and ecology; a fun, hands-on example of statistics meeting nature.